 Now, you know, how important they are for your treatment.
 But, are these elastic last stages of braces?

-Stages of Braces and Rubber Band
+Stages of Braces and Using Rubber Bands

 The active phase is the time when you visit your orthodontist frequently and various procedures are done.
 You have to wear braces in this phase.